When it comes to pre-workouts, there are plenty to choose from.

 Yes, Bucked Up is generally safe for athletes.
 However, athletes should always check the ingredient list to ensure it doesn't contain any substances banned by their respective sports organizations.

-When comparing Bucked Up and RYSE Pre-Workout, it's clear that the choice is RYSE pre-workout.
+When comparing Bucked Up and RYSE Pre-Workout, RYSE emerges as the superior choice.

-Bucked Up has some effective ingredients, but many are underdosed, and some are questionable for workout performance.
+Bucked Up contains some effective ingredients, but many are underdosed and questionable for workout performance.

 Common Ingredient Profiles of Multi-Ingredient Pre-Workout Supplements by Jagim, A., Harty, P. S., & Camic, C. (2019).